Scoopit/batch-data-extractor/README.md

 Extract data from multiple parquet (or csv) files and output it as `INSERT INTO` sql statements.

-Take a YAML config file as input.
+Takes a YAML config file containing queries to execute against the dataset as input.

 ````YAML
 queries: